danielfett/draft-dpop/main.md

 A DPoP proof is a JWT ([@!RFC7519]) that is signed (using JSON Web Signature (JWS) [@!RFC7515]) with a private key chosen by the client (see below).
-The header of a DPoP JWT contains at least the following parameters:
+The JOSE header of a DPoP JWT contains at least the following parameters:

- * `typ`: type header, value `dpop+jwt` (REQUIRED).
+ * `typ`: with value `dpop+jwt` (REQUIRED).
  * `alg`: a digital signature algorithm identifier as per [@!RFC7518] (REQUIRED).
 MUST NOT be `none` or an identifier for a symmetric algorithm (MAC).
  * `jwk`: representing the public key chosen by the client, in JSON Web Key (JWK) [@!RFC7517] format, as defined in Section 4.1.3 of [@!RFC7515] (REQUIRED).
-   MUST NOT contain the private key.
+   MUST NOT contain a private key.

 The payload of a DPoP proof contains at least the following claims: